-Hogge lane [that is, Petticoat Lane or modern day Middlesex Street] ... within these fortie foure yeares last, had on both sides fayre hedgerowes of Elme trees, with ... pleasant fieldes, very commodious for citizens therein to ... recreate and refresh their dulled spirites in the sweete and wholesome ayre, which is now within few yeares made a continual building throughout, of garden houses, and small cottages: & the fields ... be turned into garden plottes, teynter yardes, bowling alleyes, and such like ...
+Hogge lane [that is, Petticoat Lane or modern day Middlesex Street] ... within these fortie foure yeares last, had on both sides fayre hedgerowes of Elme trees, with ... pleasant fieldes, very commodious for citizens therein to ... recreate and refresh their dulled spirites in the sweete and wholesome ayre, which is now within few yeares made a continual building throughout, of garden houses, and small cottages: & the fields ... be turned into garden plottes, teynter yardes, bowling alleyes, and such like, from Houndsditch in the West, so farre as Whitechappel, and farther in the East. ...
 [T]he high way from Ealdegate had some few tenements thinly scattered here and there, with much voyd space betweene them ... but now ... is not only fully replenished with buildings ... and also pestered with divers Allies ... but also even to White chappell, and beyond.
 1

 Here Stow vividly captures the process of sudden and dramatic topographical change that is at the heart of my talk today - namely, the transformation of London's eastern suburb from an area largely characterised in the 1550s by its gardens and wasteland to one that was densely built up and heavily populated by the end of the seventeenth century.
 My particular focus will be on the actual inhabitants of the region during this period, the type of people that they were, the lives that they led, the houses in which they dwelled - and how each of these changed over time.
 These questions are the focus of the project 'Life in the suburbs: health, domesticity, and status in early modern London' based at the Centre for Metropolitan History at the University of London.
-Our research is funded, all-importantly, by the Economic and Social Research Council - who I am, quite rightly, obliged to mention whenever I give a talk - and it's the work of this project that I will be drawing upon today.
+Our research is funded, all-importantly, by the Economic and Social Research Council - and given that they provide the money for my wages, I am, quite rightly, obliged to mention them whenever I give a talk - and it's the work of the project that I will be drawing upon today.

 I'd like to begin with a series of maps, not least so you can see the particular area of London's eastern suburb on which I will focus, the extra-mural parish of St Botolph Aldgate, filled in here in blue.
 Covering just under 80 acres running south from the parish of St Botolph Bishopsgate to the Thames, roughly half of the parish constituted the city ward of Portsoken - which includes the lane described by Stow - while the remaining half, the liberty of East Smithfield, was part of Middlesex.
+Thus it is perhaps particularly relevant that today I find myself addressing the London and Middlesex Archaeological Society.